ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader begins an aggregation job by choosing a set of candidate reports that belong to the same task and a job ID which MUST be unique within the task.

-For each report in the candidate set, it checks if the report ID has already been aggregated for this task.
-If so, it rejects the report and removes it from the candidate set.

 Next, the Leader decrypts each of its report shares as described in
 {{input-share-decryption}}, then checks input share validity as described in